annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 Which countries do customers come from?
 What types of customers are most common in each hotel?
 What is their preferred meal plan?
 Which hotel is preferred by adults with children?
-What is the strongest market segment and distribution channel?

 ### 2.2 Stakeholders